 ⇨ Design of Structures: Steel, Concrete and Masonry Structures

 - Structural Steel Design: Structural Steel, Factors of safety and load factors.
 Riveted, bolted and welded joints and connections.
-Design of tension and compression members, beams of built up section, riveted and welded plate girders, gantry girders, stanchions with battens and lacings.
+Design of tension and compression members, beams of a built-up section, riveted and welded plate girders, gantry girders, stanchions with battens and lacings.

 For details on similar optional subjects syllabus, check the linked article.